Elon Musk’s brain interface startup Neuralink files $27M fundraise

 Given Musk’s high profile, he likely wouldn’t have any issue filling the rest of the round if he wants.
 But perhaps Musk is content with this $27 million and his comments indicate it won’t raise more for now.
 The filing lists that 12 total investors have back Neuralink, including 6 un-accredited investors

 Musk first revealed Neuralink in March, discussing the need for a brain-to-machine interface that would allow he human mind to keep up with fast-improving artificial intelligence.
 All that computing power won’t be as useful if we can only connect with it via traditional screens and input types.

-Musk will occupy the CEO role at Neuralink, along with leading Tesla and SpaceX, plus his tunnel digging startup The Boring Company.
+Neuralink could potentially help people overcome chronic conditions like epilepsy.
+It could also one day allow people to communicate brain to brain, instead of having to compress ideas into words, transmit them through speech or writing, and then have a recipient decompress the words into thoughts in their own mind.
+That’s a lossy series of steps that prevents people from sharing their mental visions as vividly.

+The interface could require surgical implants unless a less-invasive connection to the brain is developed.
+Other companies like Facebook are also working on less ambitious forms of brain-to-computer connection that could allow people to type with their mind or “brain click” on something without a manual input device.

 We’re still seeking more details on the fate of this fundraising and will update if we find out more.